-where we used the fact that POVM elements sum to identity and properties of the partial trace $\Tr_C$ over Charlie's $m$ qubits.
-Averaging over $x$ and $z$, we can determine Bob's marginal probability of winning conditioned solely on the choice of subspace $W$:
+Here, we used the fact that POVM elements sum to identity and properties of the partial trace $\Tr_C$ over Charlie's $m$ qubits.
+Averaging over $x$ and $z$, we determine Bob's marginal winning probability conditioned solely on the choice of subspace $W$: